Gimbal Protocol (v2)

 Discovery of Gimbal Manager

-The GIMBAL_MANAGER_INFORMATION contains important information such as gimbal capabilities (GIMBAL_MANAGER_CAP_FLAGS), maximum angles and angle rates, as well as the gimbal_component which is the component ID of the Gimbal Device controlled by this Gimbal Manager.
+The GIMBAL_MANAGER_INFORMATION contains important information a particular gimbal, such as its capabilities (GIMBAL_MANAGER_CAP_FLAGS), maximum angles and angle rates, as well as the gimbal_device_id which identifies the specific gimbal device controlled by a particular Gimbal Manager.

 Gimbal Manager Status